TheDoomfire/chooseinvesting/src/blog/11-greatest-investors-of-all-time-their-returns-and-strategies.md

 He believes that over diversification just for the sake of it can be a bad idea.
 You have to understand what you buy.

-Read more about his investing principles here: GARP Investment Strategy a Hybrid of Growth and Value Investing
+Read more about his investing principles here: <a href="/blog/garp-investment-strategy-a-hybrid-of-growth-and-value-investing/index.html">GARP Investment Strategy a Hybrid of Growth and Value Investing</a>

 ## George Soros